-Students who violate a local ordinance or any law risk the legal penalties prescribed by civil or criminal authorities.
+Students who violate a local ordinance or any law risk the legal penalties prescribed by civil authorities.
 An educational institution need not concern itself with every violation.
-Nevertheless, the university may take student conduct action against those students whose behavior off university premises is a violation to the Code, considering the seriousness of the alleged conduct or proximity to the university or university sponsored or affiliated events.
+Nevertheless, the university may take student conduct action against those students whose behavior off university premises is a violation to the Code, considering the seriousness of the alleged conduct or proximity to the university.
 This could occur not only in local neighborhoods, but also during study abroad or internships, through virtual, online, or digital settings, or through electronic media, among other situations or settings.
 The Office of Student Rights and Responsibilities will make determinations about such student conduct action on a case-by-case basis.